noahehall/theBookOfNoah/web_technoligies/opensource/_react.md

 ### useEffect
   - perform side effects (after each render) in functional components
+    - the function passed to useEffect fires after layout and paint, during a deferred event.
     - react ensures the effect runs AFTER the DOM has been updated
     - accepts an anonymous function so that it never receives stale dependencies
       - i.e. the function is recreated each time, thus receiving the latest updates of all deps